Kevin Newman Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 25th in MLB with a collective eight strikeouts per nine innings.
+- The Brewers pitching staff ranks 26th in MLB with a collective 7.9 strikeouts per nine innings.

-- The Brewers' 4.15 team ERA ranks 13th among all MLB pitching staffs.
+- The Brewers have a 4.09 team ERA that ranks 13th among all MLB pitching staffs.

-- Brewers pitchers combine to rank 25th in baseball in home runs allowed (77 total, 1.3 per game).
+- Brewers pitchers combine to rank 24th in baseball in home runs surrendered (78 total, 1.3 per game).

-- Houser (1-1 with a 4.07 ERA and 17 strikeouts in 24 1/3 innings pitched) gets the start for the Brewers, his sixth of the season.
+- The Brewers are sending Teheran (1-1) out for his third start of the season.

-- In his last time out on Tuesday, the right-hander went 4 1/3 innings against the Toronto Blue Jays, allowing six earned runs while surrendering 11 hits.
+- In his last appearance on Wednesday, the righty tossed six innings against the Toronto Blue Jays, giving up no earned runs while surrendering four hits.

-- In five games this season, the 30-year-old has a 4.07 ERA and 6.3 strikeouts per nine innings, while giving up a batting average of .314 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.